bofh69/spoolman2slicer/README.md

 The templates are quite advanced.
 Follow the link above to jinja2 to read its documentation.

-## The variant argument
+## The variants argument

-When using the `--variant` argument should have two more mora values, separated by commas.
-Ie `--variant printer_small,printer_big`.
+When using the `--variants` argument should have two more mora values, separated by commas.
+Ie `--variants printer_small,printer_big`.

 spoolman2slicer then generates one set of files per value.
 Each time sm2s.variant will have one of the given values.